csmir/Commands.NET/wiki/v2/Http.md

 If the command returns a different type, it will be converted to an `HttpResult` using the default response formatter.

 `HttpResult` has a set of static methods that can be used to create responses with different status codes and content types, including JSON formatting.

+> [!TIP]
+> While the HTTP package provides support for the generic host out of the box, it is not a requirement to use it.
+> When only using services from for example `IServiceProvider`, use the overloads present for `IServiceCollection` instead,
+> which assume no Host is being configured and doesn't require any of the host services.